Flippo13/Immersive-NPC-ChatbotService/rinnol/data/chitchatdata.md

 - who is the third person that was involved?
 - Who is the mole?
 - What is the name of the third person that helped you?
 - Who is the mole?
 - what is the name of the mole?
+- Who is the mole?
+- Who is the mole?
+- Who is the mole?
+- the mole
+- What is the name of the mole?

 ## intent:ask_mood
 - How are you doing?